Thursday, March 10, 2022

 Innate reaction.

-The skin, surface layer of the nose, mouth, GI, Respiratory and Genito Urinary tracts are the physical barriers to invaders.
-Once that defense is breached, then the responsibilities fall on the surveillance cells for finding the invaders or their own cells turning cancerous.
-This property resides in the Dendritic cells.
-Dendritic cells recognize the molecular patterns of the invaders' surface membrane and the dendritic cells attach to it.
-Once the Dendritic cells attach to the molecule, like a key fits a lock, the dendritic cells release the chemicals, called Cytokines.
+The skin, surface layer of the nose, mouth, GI, Respiratory and Genitourinary tracts are the physical barriers to invaders.
+Once that defense is breached, then the responsibilities fall on the surveillance cells for finding the invaders or cancer cells.
+These immune cells are Dendritic cells They recognize the molecular patterns of the invaders' surface membrane, and they attach themselves cells attach to it, like a key fits a lock and release the chemicals, called Cytokines.
 In repose to cytokines, neutrophils, monocytes, eosinophils, phagocytes and complements gather at the site.
 And a series of actions and reactions take place in the local area resulting in increased blood flow, redness, swelling, temperature elevation and temporary loss of function.

-The complement pathway of action is described as the Classical Pathway, Alternate Pathway, and Mannose-Lectin Pathway.
-These pathways are activated when the invaders have different surface molecules, as in yeasts, viruses and certain bacteria but the process, however, is the same - the pathogen associated molecular pattern recognition.
+The complement pathway of action is described as the Classical Pathway.
+Other pathways are also present, these are Alternate Pathway, and Mannose-Lectin Pathway.
+These pathways are activated by yeasts, viruses and certain bacteria.

 The end result of this action is that the invasion is checked, the invaders are paralyzed and eaten alive by the macrophages and the dead bodies are removed from the area in order for healing to take place.